-Toija Cinque is a Senior Lecturer in Screen and Design at Deakin University, Australia.
-Cinque has written widely on various aspects of screen use, its audiences and reception.
-She is on the editorial Board for the journal New Scholar: An International Journal of the Humanities, Creative Arts and Social Sciences.
-Her teaching areas include communications institutions and industries, media texts and audiences, and the new media.
-Cinque’s main research interest lies in extending the limits of conventional media studies; exploring the intersections between social media, legacy media and communications with other studies in history, celebrity, statistics, privacy and surveillance, public policy, media law and economics.
-Toija Cinque's recent works include Changing Media Landscapes: Visual Networking and Communication, Digital Media and Everyday Life, both for Oxford University Press in 2015, and Enchanting David Bowie (co-authored with Christopher Moore and Sean Redmond) for Bloomsbury, 2015.Read more on Toija's profile
+Cinque’s main research aim lies in extending the limits of conventional media studies; exploring the intersections between social media, legacy media and communications with other studies in history, celebrity, statistics, privacy and surveillance and media law .
+Her works include Materializing Digital Futures: Touch, Move, Sound and Vision (forthcoming, 2020); Changing Media Landscapes: Visual Networking and Communication, Digital Media and Everyday Life, both for Oxford University Press in 2015, and Enchanting David Bowie (co-authored) for Bloomsbury, 2015.Read more on Toija's profile

 Toija Cinque (PhD Monash University – Media and Communications) is a Senior Lecturer in Screen and Design; Course Coordinator (Digital Media) in the School of Communication and Creative Arts at Deakin University, and; Convenor of the Persona, Celebrity, Publics (PCP) Research Group.

-I was invited to the U.S. Consulate General Melbourne to attend and contribute to a session on Innovation and eDiplomacy: The importance of internet freedom and the use of technology to enhance international affairs on 1 April 2011.
+- I was invited to attend and contribute to a session on Innovation and eDiplomacy: The importance of internet freedom and the use of technology to enhance international affairs at the U.S. Consulate General Melbourne on 1 April 2011.

 - Social Media